ozmrchen/AC-Exams/2024-EOY-Exam-Revision/Key-Ideas-Programming.md

 > Naming conventions make source code easier to read, increasing its effectiveness.

 > [!todo]- Camel case
-> A naming convention in programming where each word or abbreviation after the first in a phrase begins with a capital letter; there are no spaces or punctuation.
+> A naming convention in programming where each word or abbreviation after the first in a phrase begins with a capital letter; there are no spaces or punctuation. eg: studentName

 > [!todo]- Snake case
-> A naming convention in programming where each word or abbreviation in the middle of a phrase is joined using an underscore.
+> A naming convention in programming where each word or abbreviation in the middle of a phrase is joined using an underscore. eg: student_name

 > [!todo]- Hungarian notation
-> A naming convention in computer programming where the name of the variable or function determines its purpose and its data type or structure.
+> A naming convention in computer programming where the name of the variable or function determines its purpose and its data type or structure. eg: strStudentName

 ## Programming